Domestic Comedy YOLO Retains Top Spot On Chinas Box Office Chart - UrduPoint

 The movie tells the story of an unemployed woman in her 30s who still lives with her parents until she meets a boxing coach who may change her life.

-It was followed by the realistic drama "Article 20," which garnered 186.94 million yuan.
+It was followed by the realistic drama "Article 20," which garnered 174.15 million yuan on Thursday.

 Recent Stories